2lian/Motion-Stack/Documentation/installation.md

   * `${ROS2_INSTALL_PATH}` points to `/opt/ros/humble`
   * `${ROS2_MOONBOT_WS}` points to `path_to_this_repo`

-Tested to work on ros2-foxy (Ubuntu 20.04).
+ALso tested to work on ros2-foxy (Ubuntu 20.04).

 ## OS: Ubuntu 22.04